 Earlier today we launched NewRelic.org to our employees with a series of global celebrations, live from our Dublin EMEA headquarters.
 It was such an incredible opportunity to share our vision and strategy with employees and hear directly from them about the ways they want to get involved.

 To kick off this new era for social impact at New Relic, we already have three core programs in place to focus our activities and resource investments:

 Nonprofit Customer Program.
-For qualified nonprofit organizations, New Relic makes up to five hosts of our APM Pro offering free of charge—including customer support.
+For qualified nonprofit organizations, New Relic makes up to five hosts of our New Relic APM 360 free of charge—including customer support.
 We also offer significant discounts on annual subscriptions for any New Relic solutions above and beyond our free offering.
 Over time, the cumulative impact of such discounts can be significant for organizations that often work without dedicated IT budgets (or even dedicated IT staff).
 We’re currently focused on building programs to support tech enablement and usage within the nonprofit sector; and looking at how we can involve our employees in pro bono efforts to that end.